izzyreal/vmpc/README.md

 #### mpc

-Mpc compiles to a static library that covers most of the [Akai MPC](https://en.wikipedia.org/wiki/Akai_MPC) problem domain.
+`mpc` compiles to a static library that covers most of the [Akai MPC](https://en.wikipedia.org/wiki/Akai_MPC) problem domain.
 The MPC's core functionalities are:

 * sequencing, musical arrangement
 * sample record and playback

-The library is agnostic to GUI implementation.
+The library is agnostic to GUI implementation, exposing the contents of its virtual monochrome LCD screen via a 2-dimensional vector of booleans.

 #### vmpc

-Vmpc is a runnable wxWidgets GUI implementation of mpc.
+`vmpc` is a runnable GUI implementation of `mpc`.
+Currently I'm experimenting with a vector graphics UI powered by [cairo](https://www.cairographics.org/) and [sdl](https://www.libsdl.org/).